Page Reviewed / Updated - March 18, 2020

 Individuals must require assistance with the activities of daily living and be able to manage their care providers or work with a family member to do so.
 In addition, they must be financially eligible to receive Medicaid.
 Determining financial eligibility for Medicaid's CEP Program is complicated and involves a detailed review of the individual’s or the couple’s income and financial resources.

-Single applicants are permitted $2,000 in countable resources and married couples up to $3,000.
+Single applicants are permitted $2,000 in countable resources and married couples (with both spouses as applicants) up to $3,000.
 The rules are different for married couples with just one Medicaid applicant.
-The non-applicant spouse is able to retain up to $126,420 in joint assets.
+The non-applicant spouse is able to retain up to $128,640 in joint assets.
 This is called the Maximum Resource Standard or Community Spouse Resource Allowance and is also in place in order to prevent the community spouse from becoming impoverished.
 In addition, the applicant spouse is able to retain up to $2,000.
 It is worth noting that many resources are considered non-countable.
-These include the home, given the applicant or his or her spouse lives in the home and it is valued under $585,000, a single car, furniture and household items, some jewelry, and burial insurance.
+These include the home, given the applicant or his or her spouse lives in the home and it is valued under $595,000, a single car, furniture and household items, some jewelry, and burial insurance.

 Asset Transfer Guidelines